Templates · Savings

 1. 1

-List all expenses that happen less than monthly but are predictable: holiday gifts, car registration, insurance premiums, etc.
+List every expense that hits less often than monthly but is totally predictable: holiday gifts, car registration, insurance premiums, etc.

 2. 2